Raynos/stream-handbook/readme.markdown

 # basics

-There are 4 kinds of streams: readable, writable, transform, and duplex.
+There are 5 kinds of streams: readable, writable, transform, duplex, and "classic".

-There is also a compatibility mode for "classic streams" which were present in node 0.4 through 0.8.

-All the kinds of streams use `.pipe()` to shuffle data around.

 ## readable